KaufmanDeveloper/labyrinth-game/Story/Outline.md

 - Jem - Main character.
 Devoted, cool headed, dreamer
 - Grant - Comrade in arms to Jem.
 Sarcastic, inexperienced, logical
 - Doctor Ben and Doctor Wesley - Two headed scientist, Ben has lost his mind over the years, Wesley is a genius scientist that's lost his hope in humanity.
 Ben continues to fight for humanity even if he's lost many of the mental faculties to effectively do so.
 - Wing - Only has one wing as other has been bit off.
 Bat chimera human creature.
 Son of Ben.
-His dad performed experiment on him to try to make humans resistant to virus by fusing with animals.
+His dad performed experiments on him to try to make humans resistant to virus by fusing with animals.
 Calm, indifferent, awkward.
 - Kara - Terran priest.
+Her party was trying to find a weapon to defend against Astra.
+They have all died and she's the only one left.
+Optimist, tender, emotional.

 ### General Setting